-- WA-specific data from the Office of Multicultural Interests: and - 2.
+- 1. WA-specific data from the Office of Multicultural Interests\; and - 2.
 The Blue Room Theatre's previous level of engagement and participation of people from underrepresented groups.

-This WA-specific data is from the 2016 Census and will be updated with 2021 data when available from OMI.
+\This WA-based data is from the 2016 Census and will be updated with 2021 data when available from OMI.